skeyll/SynicSugar/README.md

 Please check [the eos document](https://dev.epicgames.com/ja/news/how-to-set-up-epic-online-services-eos) or [the plugin page](https://github.com/PlayEveryWare/eos_plugin_for_unity).
 SynicSugar doesn't need EOS store brand.

 About app credential, you can use Peer2Peer as ClientPolicy.
-The minimum policies are as follows.
+The minimum is as follows.
 ![image](https://user-images.githubusercontent.com/50002207/230758754-4333b431-48fe-4539-aa97-20c6f86d68ae.png)